Skip to main content

 • Tooling: Ollama, LM Studio, vLLM, and llama.cpp matured significantly.
 Inference is faster.
 Setup is easier.
 Quantization quality improved.
 The operational overhead of running a local model dropped from “requires a DevOps mindset” to “runs in the background.”

-What local models are actually good at
+What are local models actually good at?

 For coding tasks specifically, local models in the 14B-32B range are strong at: